 It costs about $100 to $250 per square foot to build a house in Georgia.
 So, you would have to spend $200,000 to $500,000 to build a 2,000-square-foot home in Georgia.
 These costs will vary depending on the exact location, property types, labor costs, material costs, etc.

 2. How much does it cost to build a house per square foot in Georgia?

-It costs $100 to $250 per square foot to build a house in Georgia.
+It costs $100 to $250 per square foot to build a house in Georgia, with an average of $136.93.
 However, home-building costs depend on the property type.
 For instance, a sophisticated luxurious home can cost up to $370 to $550 per sq ft.

 3. How much does it cost to frame a house in Georgia?

 It costs about $7 - $16 per square foot to frame a house in Georgia.

 4. How much does a foundation cost in Georgia?